emacs-eaf/emacs-application-framework/README.md

 ## Report bug

-For any installation and configuration assistance, please read the [Wiki](https://github.com/manateelazycat/emacs-application-framework/wiki) first!
+### For any installation and configuration assistance, please read the [Wiki](https://github.com/manateelazycat/emacs-application-framework/wiki) first!

+If you encounter a problem with EAF, and it occured after pulling the latest commit, please check the [Discussions](https://github.com/manateelazycat/emacs-application-framework/discussions/527) page first.

-If you encounter any problem with EAF, please use command `emacs -q` with a minimal setup that only contains EAF and verify the bug is reproducible.
+For any other problems, please use `emacs -q` and load a minimal setup with only EAF to verify that the bug is reproducible.
 If `emacs -q` works fine, probably something is wrong with your Emacs config.

-If the problem persists, please [report bug here](https://github.com/manateelazycat/emacs-application-framework/issues/new).
+If the problem persists, please report it [here](https://github.com/manateelazycat/emacs-application-framework/issues/new).

 ## Join Us
 Do you want to make Emacs a real "operating system"?